Catskill Mountains vacation rentals

 Nature carves out its own brand of beauty in the Catskill Mountains, sandwiched between Albany and New York City, with more than 700,000 acres of pure wilderness to explore in Catskill Park.
 With 98 mountain peaks across four counties — Delaware, Greene, Sullivan, and Ulster — the area is technically a plateau bridging the Hudson Valley and the Appalachian Mountains.
 Featuring rivers, lakes, and streams cutting through the varied terrain, the scenery sets an inspiring background for any kind of outdoor adventure — and a serious dose of fresh mountain air.

-When is the best time to stay in a vacation rental in Catskill Mountains?
+The best time to stay in a vacation rental in Catskill Mountains

 Every season brings a new delight to the area.
 The summer weather is ripe for outdoor activities such as hiking, biking, camping, and fishing among the lush green foliage, with pleasantly warm days capped off with cooler evenings.
 In the fall, the region shows off its true colors with stunning shades of fall foliage that usually peak in the middle of October.
 The bare branches of winter bring out adventurers seeking snowsports as well as those looking for some old-fashioned cozy mountain hygge.
 By the time the cool mountain breeze fills the area, spring blooms again as the outdoor activities ramp up.
 Celebrations fill the Catskills calendar year-round, including the Grey Fox Bluegrass Festival in the summer and the Taste of the Catskills Festival in the fall.